remg427/misp42splunk/README.md

 ## Creating events based on automated sandboxing
 If you have output of analysis pushed to Splunk you may automate the creation of events Log on sandboxing output > saved search to qualify, sanitize (dedup remove top Alexa, etc.)  and prepare the table > set a splunk alert to create event(s) in MISP

+## Sighting in MISP based on Splunk alerts
+Search for attributes values/uuids in Splunk > alert to increment sighting counters (standard,false positive,expiration) in MISP for those values/uuids

 # Usage
 ## custom command mispgetioc